VirtualTruckerRPC/Virtual-Trucker-Rich-Presence/README.md

 * Open `setup\InnoSetup.iss` with InnoSetup and compile it
 * Run `iscc .\setup\InnoSetupScript.iss` (Add to PATH variable env `C:\Program Files (x86)\Inno Setup 5`)
 * Installation package will be written in `setup\Output\VirtualTruckerRichPresenceSetup.exe`

 ### Why there is a VBScript in this project?

-We need `RunHidden.vbs` to run a packaged node.js app windowless in windows.
-So, the application is launched from that vbscript.

-## Logging

-Log file `vtrpc.log` is written in:

-* Windows: `%appdata%\VirtualTruckingRichPresence\`
-* Linux: `/var/local/VirtualTruckingRichPresence/`
-* MacOS: `/home/Library/Preferences/VirtualTruckingRichPresence/`

-## Startup parameters

-* --dev : enable verbose development logging and dev environment behaviour
-* --logetcarsdata : prints in console every ETCARS data received
-* --logallactivity : prints in console every activity sent to Discord
-* --clientConfiguration : specify clientconfiguration.json path

-### Why there is a VBScript in this project?